der3318/MachineDiscovery/B03902015/report.md

 * Architecture
     * Seperate each line into words by a space
     * Use [Viterbi Algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) to predict the word
-    * The spelling of the predicted word is corrected by [Jazzy](http://jazzy.sourceforge.net/), which is a Java-based spell-checker
 * Assumption
     * Bigram Language Model: $$P(w_1,w_2,...,w_n)=P(w_1)P(w_2|w_1)P(w_3|w_2)...P(w_n|w_{n-1})$$
     * Probabilistic Encoding Function